The Serpent and the Rainbow

 Is The Serpent and the Rainbow (1988) worth watching?
 According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 6.4/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Horror.

-The success of any Horror is often anchored by its ensemble, and The Serpent and the Rainbow features a noteworthy lineup led by Bill Pullman .
-Supported by the likes of Cathy Tyson and Zakes Mokae , the performances bring a palpable realism to the scripted words.
+The performances in The Serpent and the Rainbow are led by Bill Pullman .
+The supporting cast, including Cathy Tyson and Zakes Mokae , provides the necessary layers to the central narrative.

 Story & Plot Summary: The Serpent and the Rainbow

-Quick Plot Summary: The Serpent and the Rainbow is a Horror, Thriller film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1988, The Serpent and the Rainbow is a Horror, Thriller film directed by Wes Craven.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Bill Pullman.

 Story Breakdown